Harry Willis Fleming

-Dr Harry Willis Fleming is a historian (with an MRes and PhD in History) and a creative practitioner and consultant, concerned with the ways that architecture and place engage with memory and the imagination.
+Dr Harry Willis Fleming is a historian (with an MRes and PhD in History) and creative practitioner, concerned with the ways that architecture and place engage with memory and the imagination.
 His research explores topographical and spatial themes.
 His creative projects combine place-making, archive-making, design, and relational/social aesthetics.
 Key is the notion of place as muse, both for himself and for others.

 Harry is presiding Head of Research at Bervie Brow Research Station, and an Honorary Research Fellow at Duncan of Jordanstone College of Art & Design at the University of Dundee.